 The Port Huron State Game Area has many unique natural features making it the most valuable habitat for native plants and animals.
 It contains a large, contiguous riparian zone protecting the river and providing a variety of habitat types connected by the waterway.
 The game area supports many areas labeled by MNFI as "special botanical projects."
 Extensive ravines along the Black River, heavily wooded with hemlock, provide shelter and moisture similar to habitats normally found in Michigan's Upper Peninsula.
-These ravines are known to support over 200 species of plants including broad-leaved sedge (state endangered SE), large toothwort (state threatened ST), beak grass (ST), wahoo, goldenseal (ST), broad-leaved puccoon, heart-leaved plantain (SE), trailing arbutus, painted trillium (SE), pink moccasin flower, twisted stalk, rattlesnake plantain orchid, beaked hazelnut, and golden saxifrage.
+These ravines are known to support over 200 species of plants including trailing arbutus, painted trillium (state endangered), pink moccasin flower, red barberry, twisted stalk, rattlesnake plantain orchid, beaked hazelnut, and golden saxifrage.